-Today I am going to tell you how beneficial eggs are for your German Shepherd Dog puppies and adults.
+Today, I will tell you how beneficial eggs are for your German Shepherd puppies and adults.
 Eggs are extremely economical when compared pound for pound to all other food sources based on digestible protein, fat, minerals, nutrients, and cholesterol.

-Eggs are nature’s perfect food packages, when you consider that everything is packaged in an egg necessary to create a new and complete life.
-However, not all eggs are equal; free range and organic eggs are going to have a higher nutrient and mineral content than your production eggs.
+Eggs are nature’s perfect food package when you consider that everything is packaged in an egg necessary to create a new and complete life.
+However, not all eggs are equal; free-range and organic eggs are going to have a higher nutrient and mineral content than your production eggs.
 Nevertheless, all eggs are highly beneficial to your German Shepherd Dog, even the cheap production eggs.

 Eggs are more than ninety percent digestible, and no other food source is as esculent.
 Because eggs are so digestible, eggs are great for adding to kibble mush after a few days to help wean German Shepherd Dog puppies and to get them on solid food.